I recently completed a two day Reiki Self Healing Level I course

 Self Healing Reiki level I (The First Degree)

-Each of us have a central nervous system comprising of the brain and spinal cord.
-We also have a peripheral nervous system which involves nerves that run throughout the body.
-This is further divided into the somatic nervous system which is involved with voluntary movements and the autonomic nervous system and the involuntary control of automatic processes.
-This regulates the internal environment of the body.
-(Here it gets interesting and is where Reiki may be of benefit).
-It is further sub divided into the sympathetic nervous system which stimulates and mobilises energy resources and kicks in when the ‘fight or flight‘ response is triggered.
+Within our central nervous system we have a sub system which is known as the autonomic nervous system.
+It works without our awareness and regulates the internal environment of the body.
+It is further divided into the sympathetic nervous system which stimulates and mobilises energy resources and kicks in when the ‘fight or flight‘ response is triggered.
 It raises the heart rate and blood pressure.
 Sweat glands are stimulated and we are highly stimulated and ready for action.
 The second is the parasympathetic nervous system.
 This is the state our brain is in when we ‘rest and digest‘.
-It conserves energy, slows the heart rate, increases salivation and is the state we need to be in to heal and repair and process.
+It conserves energy, slows the heart rate and increases salivation.

 Quick thought here about ‘No pain, no gain’ style sports or deep tissue massage…